 In the PARADIGM trial, Professor Attard will follow up on this work, as well as other data suggesting that although men with these Androgen Receptor gene mutations may be resistant to abiraterone or enzalutamide, they might in fact respond better than expected to docetaxel or cabazitaxel chemotherapy.

-Professor Attard and his team will now use his liquid biopsy test (link to blog) for Androgen Receptor changes on men who haven’t already started treatment.
+Professor Attard and his team will now use his liquid biopsy test for Androgen Receptor changes on men who haven’t already started treatment.
 They’ll divide men into those with Androgen Receptor changes and those without.
 Those without the change will continue to be treated as they, and their clinician, think best.
 Those with the change will be randomly assigned to treatment with either additional hormone therapies like abiraterone / enzalutamide or docetaxel / cabazitaxel chemotherapy.

 This trial will first seek to confirm that second-line hormone therapies don’t work well for men with changes to the Androgen Receptor.
 It will also determine if these same men will actually do much better with chemotherapy instead.
 Finally, the PARADIGM trial will clearly demonstrate whether testing men for changes to the Androgen Receptor gene as soon as their cancer becomes hormone resistant, then offering them treatment based on the result of that test, would mean that men get access to the medication most likely to work for them the first time round.